neondatabase/website/content/static-pages/terms-of-service.md

 6.2 Your failure to maintain database instance within the support perimeter (as specified in the Documentation) may result in Product(s) failure for which Neon is not responsible.
 Any customization, copies, and use of any additional software with the Neon Product(s) may result in the instance falling outside the support perimeter and causing Neon's Products  failure for which Neon is not responsible.

-6.3 Yiou shall use Neon in compliance with all applicable laws, the Documentation and the Terms.
+6.3 You shall use Neon in compliance with all applicable laws, the Documentation and the Terms.
 You are prohibited from: (a) modifying and/or making derivative works of, disassembling, extracting, reverse compiling and/or reverse engineering the source code or any part of the Neon Product(s); (b) reselling, offering, selling, renting, leasing, distributing, assigning and/or otherwise commercially exploiting the Neon Product(s)  for any purposes, in whole or in part, except where specifically permitted by Neon; (c) using and/or accessing the Neon Product(s)n order to build a similar and/or competitive website, platform, product and/or service or for other benchmarking or competitive purposes; (d) framing or otherwise incorporating Neon Product(s), as part of another website or service; (e) removing and/or destroying any copyright notices and/or other proprietary markings contained in the Neon Product(s); (f) taking any action that imposes or may impose (as determined by Neon’s sole and absolute discretion) an unreasonable and/or disproportionately large load on Neon’s and/or our third-party providers’ infrastructure; (j) exceeding any usage allowances and service capacity available for the Free Tier (l) promoting and/or providing information about illegal activities and/or physical harm and/or injury to any group, individual, institution and/or property; and (m) transferring through the Website and/or Neon Product(s) any Prohibited Content.

 ## 7. Intellectual Property Ownership; Feedback